-Metamorphosis is a biological method by which animals, including insects, amphibians and few aquatic animals undergo extreme and rapid physical changes someday after the birth.
-The effect of metamorphosis transforms the entire body of an organism.
-These variations include maturation of enzymes, blood cells, the remodelling of the nervous systems, digestive systems.
+Metamorphosis is a biological process by which animals, including insects, amphibians and few aquatic animals undergo extreme and rapid physical changes someday after the birth.
+The effect of metamorphosis modifies the entire body of an organism.
+These variations include the maturation of enzymes, blood cells, the remodelling of the nervous systems, digestive systems.

 It is defined as the process in which an animal’s body structure abruptly changes through cell growth and differentiation.

 Listed below are the example of metamorphosis.
 The life cycle of frogs and insects involve sequential stages of change.

 - An adult silk moth starts its life from an egg.
 Eventually, it becomes a silkworm and later becomes a cocoon.
 At the last stage, a moth develops from the cocoon.

 Life cycle of frog

 If we consider the life cycle of a frog, there are three stages.